Torfkopp/masterarbeit/chapters/basics/ai/ea.typ

 Species grow or shrink based on whether their average adjusted fitness is above or below the population average:
 $ N'_j = (sum_(i=1)^N_j f_(i j))/overline(f) , $
 where $N_j$ and $N'_j$ are the old and new size of species $j$, $f_(i j)$ is the adjusted fitness of individual $i$ in species $j$, and $overline(f)$ is the mean adjusted fitness of the entire population.
-The best performing $r%$ of each species is randomly mated to generate $N'_j$ offsprings, replacing the entire species.
+The best performing $r%$ of each species is randomly mated to generate $N'_j$ offspring, replacing the entire species.

-#heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Minimizing Dimensionality]
+#heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Minimising Dimensionality]
 TWEANN algorithms usually start with a population of random topologies to introduce diversity, as new structures often do not survive without protection.
 However, this diversity may be unnecessary and costly, as random topologies contain untested structures.
-Optimizing these complex structures increases the search dimensions, potentially wasting effort.
+Optimising these complex structures increases the search dimensions, potentially wasting effort.
 Thus, NEAT starts with a uniform population of simple networks with no hidden nodes.
 By using speciation to protect innovation, NEAT can grow new structures incrementally as needed.
 Only useful structures survive through fitness evaluations, reducing the number of weight dimensions and generations needed to find a solution.